-- Compréhension écrite (reading and writing comprehension)
+- Compréhension écrite (reading comprehension)

 For ES and S students, the English Baccalauréat is worth a coef.
-3; for L students, it is either worth a coef 4 or a coef 8, depending on which world language they choose to specialize in.
+3; for L students, it is either worth either a coef 4 or a coef 8, depending on which world language they choose to specialize in.
 Additionally, L students do not partake in the the listening comprehension part of the exam.

 Before we get into the specifics of the exam, let’s back track a bit.
 The world language curriculum of Education Nationale in France is based around Quatre Notions, or Four themes:

 - Myths and Heroes (Mythes et héros)

 - Places and Forms of Power (Lieux et formes de pouvoir)

 - The Idea of Progress (L’idée de progrès)